 Find your way to Crawford, CO.
 If driving from the South Rim, the drive to the east around the Curecanti National Recreation Area provides some incredible scenery.
 From State Hwy 92 in Crawford you will find signs directing you to Black Canyon of the Gunnison National Park.
 Follow the signs.
 The road will become gravel, but it’s in good shape and easily traveled by low-clearance automobiles.
 Keep an eye out for small direction signs as the road wends its way through sharp turns around private property in several places.
 The driving distance from State Hwy 92 to the park is 11 miles.
 (Note: North Rim road and ranger station are closed in the winter).

-Effective January 1, 2007, an entrance fee of $15.00 per vehicle is charged at the South Rim entrance station, or at the North Rim ranger station of Black Canyon.
+An entrance fee of $20.00 per vehicle is charged at the South Rim entrance station, or at the North Rim ranger station of Black Canyon.
 It covers all persons in a single, private, noncommercial vehicle and is valid for seven calendar days.
-The entry fee for pedestrians, bicyclists, motorcycles, motor scooters, or mopeds is $7.00 per person, not to exceed $14.00 per vehicle.
-There is no fee charged for persons 16 years of age or younger.
+The entry fee for motorcycles is $15.00.
+For pedestrians and bicyclists, $10.00 per person.
 Various passes

 .
 Paddlers exiting the national park into the adjacent Gunnison Gorge National Conservation Area